lesaux/puppet-kibana4/README.md

 ### What kibana4 affects

-* Downloads and extracts the kibana4 archive, or perform installation using OS pakcage manager.
+* Downloads and extracts the kibana4 archive, or perform installation using OS package manager.
 * Manage the elastic.co Kibana repositories
 * Optionally create a user to use for the service
 * Creates an init.d file if installing from the archive.